pseusys/SeasideVPN/README.md

 ## TODOs

 1. Add run options to all run configurations, Makefiles, split READMEs.
-2. Add encryption and decryption algorithms, (invisible) handshakes or third port communication.
-3. Add CONTRIBUTING with rules, e.g. branch names with '-'.
+2. Add CONTRIBUTING with rules, e.g. branch names with '-'.
-4. Do not build an executable for algae docker image.
+3. Re-write tests
+4. Compile Go with optimizations
+5. Single port for IO?